 Solid business recordkeeping will help you keep track of tax-deductible expenses, prepare tax returns, and support claimed deductions.
+To understand why having good recordkeeping practice is important, read about it here.

 In this post, we will cover the records you need to keep for tax deductions, how long you should keep them, and how to make sure you don’t lose them.